ColleenJung/Clustering-and-PCA/README.md

 # Clustering-and-PCA

 ## 1. K-means clustering of image pixels
+Usage:
+K-means clustering can be highly useful for image pixel analysis by segmenting an image into clusters based on pixel intensities or color.
+This technique assigns each pixel to a cluster with the nearest mean color value, effectively grouping similar pixels togethe

 ## 2. Hierarchical Clustering for Breast Cancer

+Hierarchical clustering is a technique that groups data points into a tree-like structure based on their similarity, revealing multilevel groupings in the data.

+The three common linkage methods are
+1. Complete linkage (maximizing distance between clusters)
+2. Single linkage (minimizing distance)
+3. Average linkage (using the average distance) each defining cluster similarity differently to influence the shape and size of the resulting clusters.

+## K-means Clustering vs Hierarchical Clustering:

+**K-means Clustering**
+1. Large Datasets: K-means is generally more scalable to **large datasets** than hierarchical clustering.
+2. Well-Separated Clusters: It works well when clusters have a spherical shape and are relatively well separated.
+3. Flat Clustering Requirement: K-means provides a flat clustering structure, which is useful when **the number of clusters is known** or can be estimated.
+**Hierarchical Clustering**
+1. Small to Medium Datasets: More suitable for **smaller datasets** due to its higher computational complexity.
+2. Unknown Number of Clusters: Ideal when the number of clusters is not known beforehand, as it provides a dendrogram which can be used to decide the number of clusters.
+3. No Need for Pre-specifying Clusters: **Does not require the number of clusters to be specified in advance**, unlike K-means.

 ## 3. Eigen Decomposition and PCA